Last day for a languid hero

 The day Ian Botham "just, just couldn't quite get his leg over".
 Botham's hit-wicket dismissal against West Indies at The Oval sparked that comment from Jonathan Agnew, and a fit of hysterics in the Test Match Special box as Agnew and Brian Johnston fought an irresistible attack of the giggles.
 Johnston was still fighting for composure long after Agnew had given up the ghost, and the exchange has been replayed time and time again since.

 Birth of Hamilton Masakadza, who became the youngest player to score a century on Test debut, in 2001 - but held the record for just over a month before Mohammad Ashraful claimed it.
 A year later, Masakadza put his career on hold to study, but the players' strike in 2004 prompted the selectors to recall him.
-In 2009 he scored over 1000 runs in ODIs in the calendar year at an average of 43.48 and a strike rate of 88.08, including scores of 156 and 178 not out in the home series against Kenya, the first time a batsman has made 150 or more twice in the same one-day series.
+In 2009 he scored over 1000 runs in ODIs in the calendar year at an average of 43.48 and a strike rate of 88.08, including scores of 156 and 178 not out in the home series against Kenya, the first time a batter has made 150 or more twice in the same one-day series.
 He marked Zimbabwe's return from Test exile in 2011 with a century against Bangladesh.
+Three years later, his highest Test score - 158 - also came against the same team.
+Masakadza was named Zimbabwe captain in January 2016, but his first tenure only lasted four months, the board deciding to sack him after a poor World T20.
+Although he remained in and out of the limited-overs sides, Masakadza was reappointed as captain in 2018.